Rhyz152/Luau_Showcase-M1/README.md

 Additionally, we make the other character(s) really slow (1.5 walk speed) and we use a task.delay() to make their walking speed normal again (16).
 After the animation marker function, we advance the combo step by 1 more for the character Finally, we have a check to see if our combo step is higher than everything thats in the default combo data and then we set it back to 1.

+In the mainCombatStart script, the logic is already done so not a lot of coding.
+We require the initMainCombat module to use it + we also get an eventsFolder because we do need to get a signal that input was sent in from the client.
+Roblox Studio automatically sends in the player as an argument when using remote events, useful because we need the player's character for our script.
+In our Start() function, we listen for our remote event when it fires.
+If our remote event fires, we use the Punch(character) function (sending in the player's character by defining it beforehand).

+In the modelAI script, this is our script that our NPC in this showcase will do.
+We're making the Model utilize the character argument in Punch(character).
+First of all, we make a Start() function and using task.spawn(function() inside of it to immediately execute our actual function.
+Secondly, we set the variables of 'nearestCharacter' to nil and 'nearestDistance' to the attackRange (shown in the script).
+Now, we iterate over every player inside of the game and calculating whether they're in range of the Model.
+Depending on how far they are, if they are close, they'd be the nearestCharacter + the target for the Model.
+We then check if there is a nearestCharacter and we rotate the Model using Lerp() to keep it simple to the nearestCharacter's CFrame.
+Finally, we use the Punch(Model) function and then make the task wait for attackDelay (so the Model isn't that quick).